-Tables 8 and 9 give a trend overview of airborne uranium concentrations measured over the years at Plants 4, 6, 6E, and 7 (Mason 1958a).
+Tables A-8 and A-9 give a trend overview of airborne uranium concentrations measured over the years at Plants 4, 6, 6E, and 7 (Mason 1958a).
 The concentrations are given as multiples of the "preferred level" at the time of measurement (1948), i.e., multiples of 70 dpm alpha per m3.
 It appears from the reference that they represent typical or representative concentrations rather than maxima.
 In AEC's measurements, they did not separate the uranium and radium components of the alpha activity, i.e., they counted gross alpha (AEC 1950a).
 This was Mallinckrodt's practice as well (MCW 1950c; MCW 1955d); also, beta-gamma activity analysis was not routinely done (MCW 1955d).
-Thus Tables 8-16 must be assumed to be gross alpha measurements, whoever took the measurements.
+Thus Tables A-8 through A-16 must be assumed to be gross alpha measurements.
 There were no continuous air monitors at the Mallinckrodt site, at first because there was no commercial monitor available (MCW 1950e) and later because the results were thought to be of doubtful value (MCW 1955d).

-Table 10 presents some early air sampling data taken by MED.
+Table A-10 presents some early air sampling data taken by MED.
 The samples represent single point measurements and no correction was applied for exposure time.
 Thus unless some assumptions are made as to time spent in the given area performing the given operation, only a bounding or conservative dose calculation can be performed with this data.
-However, there are some afteroperation or "not in operation" measurements among the data that could help to characterize an average level, if needed.
+However, there are some after-operation or "not in operation" measurements among the data that could help to characterize an average level, if needed.

 In this technical basis document, AEC's data are used preferentially because AEC set the standard of measurement for the uranium processing sites and because AEC's figures for the most exposed workers are typically higher than Mallinckrodt's.
-Thus using AEC's numbers is claimant-favorable, in general.
+Thus using AEC's numbers is favorable to claimants, in general.
 The AEC data are mostly from a series of dust studies that AEC did on a nearly annual basis from about 1948 on.
-This is presented, with a few additions from Mallinckrodt reports to fill gaps, in comparative form in Table 11 and in comprehensive form in Tables 12 through 16.
+This is presented, with a few additions from Mallinckrodt reports to fill gaps, in comparative form in Table A-11 and in comprehensive form in Tables A-12 through A-16.

-Table 11 presents the results of airborne dust surveys made in Plant 4 by, respectively, AEC-NYOO's Medical Division in May 1948 and Mallinckrodt safety officials in September-October 1948.
-These results are given as time-weighted daily average levels (called DWE levels by AEC) of dust exposure by plant.
-Table 11 shows that AEC and Mallinckrodt's data were in general agreement (AEC (1949b) termed it "excellent agreement"), although there were some differences.
+Table A-11 presents the results of airborne dust surveys made in Plant 4 by, respectively, AEC-NYOO's Medical Division in May 1948 and Mallinckrodt safety officials in September-October 1948.
+These results are given as time-weighted daily average radioactivity (particulate) concentrations (called DWE levels by AEC) in air by plant.
+Table A-11 shows that AEC and Mallinckrodt's data were in general agreement (AEC (1949b) termed it "excellent agreement"), although there were some differences.
 Mallinckrodt (MCW 1949d) stated that while the Mallinckrodt and AEC results did differ significantly in some instances, it was thought that none of the differences was highly significant except in the case of the office workers; Mallinckrodt (MCW 1949d) also noted that the (overall) lower results of the Mallinckrodt studies were due to Mallinckrodt's taking more control samples and counting low-activity samples for longer times to reduce statistical error.